Mefistophell/google-drive-download/README.md

 ## Purpose

-`google-drive-dwn` is an simple way to download a shared file from Google Drive.
+`google-drive-dwn` is asimple way to download a shared file from Google Drive.

 The module can perform:

-* download files with binary content
+* downloading files with binary content
-* download Google Docs files and convert them to the specified format
+* downloading Google Doc files and convert them to the specified format
-* restrict maximum file size
+* restricting maximum file size
-* assign unique file names
+* assigning unique file names

-> Note: This module was developed for **Google Drive API v3**
+> Note: This module was developed for **Google Drive API v3*a*

 You can use the module to download files one by one.
 This doesn't support multiple downloading.

 ## Installation

-Before starting you have to to install `googleapis`
+Before starting you have to install `googleapis`

 `npm install googleapis@27 --save`